Loading...

 Dundalk is the administrative capital of County Louth and is the pilot town of VARCITIES.
 It has a population of 34,496, and growing.
 The town hosts a highly regarded third level educational institution, Dundalk Institution of Technology (DkIT).

-The project proposal is the “Creation of an Outdoor Learning Hub” within the courtyard area of County Library / Museum Quarter.
+The pilot proposed the “Creation of an Outdoor Learning Hub” within the courtyard area of County Library / Museum Quarter.
 Both structures are identified as Protected Structures which have a rating of ‘Regional importance’.
-The regeneration of this area will assist in the creation of a diverse, accessible, safe, inclusive and high-quality green area that will increase well-being and health, and deliver a fair and equitable distribution of the associated benefits.
-The design proposes a continuation of the public realm and rationalisation philosophy (to improve all crossings and junctions in favour of the pedestrian), in line with the urban regeneration scheme of the adjacent Market Square, Clanbrassil Street and Church Street.
+The regeneration of this area assisted in the creation of a diverse, accessible, safe, inclusive and high-quality green area that will increase well-being and health, and deliver a fair and equitable distribution of the associated benefits.
+The design proposed a continuation of the public realm and rationalisation philosophy (to improve all crossings and junctions in favour of the pedestrian), in line with the urban regeneration scheme of the adjacent Market Square, Clanbrassil Street and Church Street.

-One of the biggest changes in Dundalk’ VARCITIES Pilot will be the removal of the car parking spaces, increasing the resultant open public spaces and the benefits deriving from reduced climate risk exposure, noise and air pollution, and environmental stress.
+One of the biggest changes in Dundalk’ VARCITIES Pilot was the removal of the car parking spaces, increasing the resultant open public spaces and the benefits deriving from reduced climate risk exposure, noise and air pollution, and environmental stress.

 The Visionary Solutions

-This new facility will showcase the newest technologies and host shared functions.
-Alongside will also be installed Virtual Learning Pod Sensors used to to collate data on visitor numbers and duration of stay.
-A new Software will also be installed to record PV savings from existing PV roof panels on the Museum roof.
+VS 1 saw the installation of a new facility, an Outdoor Learning Pod, which showcases the newest technologies and hosts shared functions.
+Alongside was also installed Virtual Learning Pod Sensors used to to collate data on visitor numbers and duration of stay.
+A new Software was also installed to record PV savings from existing PV roof panels on the Museum roof.

-We will develop a Sensory garden and to enhance the area we will add new seating throughout the site and enhance public lighting with LED lights.
-Rainwater harvesting system will encourage visitors to be more sustainable in the use of water.
-A new touch screen monitor will display green learning’s and information on the project.
+VS 2 developed a sensory garden, and the area was enhanced with new seating throughout the site and improved public lighting with LED lights.
+A rainwater harvesting system now encourages visitors to be more sustainable in the use of water.
+A new touch screen monitor displays green learning’s and information on the project.

-We will install new bike-stations at the site, all equipped with sensors.
-The data collected on cyclist numbers will help us better understand the use of the space.
+VS 3 saw the installation of new bike-stations at the site, all equipped with sensors.
+The data collected on cyclist numbers helps the city better understand the use of the space.